spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-eks.md

 kubectl config set-context $CONTEXT --user ${CONTEXT}-token-user
 ```

-> This point onwards, the location (either EC2 instance, or local) where you run halyard commands from should have the kubeconfig file that was created
+> This point onwards, the location (either EC2 instance, or container or local) where you run halyard commands from should have the kubeconfig file that was created
 by the above kubectl commands.
 If you ran the kubectl commands locally and want to run halyard command on an instance, then you can copy the kubeconfig file
 from local to the instance.